Tables as Texts or Images: Evaluating the Table Reasoning Ability of LLMs and MLLMs: Experiment Setups

 \subsection{Datasets}

 We make use of six previously introduced datasets that cover different table sources such as Wikipedia and financial reports, examine model abilities such as information extraction and arithmetic reasoning, and cover table-related tasks such as table question answering, table fact-checking, and table-to-text generation. \Cref{tab:dataset-description} provides information for each dataset we use.
 Considering the limited access to LLMs' APIs and the scale of the comparison, we randomly select 100 examples from the test set for each of these datasets to conduct our analysis.
+In total, we run the our experiments on 54,000 instances\footnote{5 text form table representations $\times$ 3 prompting strategies $\times$ 6 LLMs $\times$ 6 datasets $\times$ 100 examples / dataset + 3 image table representations $\times$ 3 $\times$ prompting strategies $\times$ 2 MLLMs $\times$ 6 datasets $\times$ 100 examples = 54,000 instances.
+This does not include the number of additional experiments we run on other models such as Gemma, Llama-3 and GPT-4o.}.
+In addition, we have observed significant differences between LLMs’ performance and report the results from three significance tests in \Cref{app-sec:significance-test}.